-Linked to the effects of the COVID-19 pandemic, Governors are also very conscious of the potential risk to the morate and general wellbeing of staff and pupils and this is an area reviewed with Management on a regular basis.
+Linked to the effects of all the challenges referenced above, Governors are also very conscious of the potential risk to the morale and general wellbeing of staff and pupils and this is an area reviewed with Management on a regular basis.

-Cyber risk and general data security is more in focus than ever before, with schools increasingly being targets for cyber attacks.
-As such our Governors have supported the implementation of enhanced tools to protect against attack.
+Cyber risk and general data security remains in sharp focus, with schools continually being targets for cyber attacks.
+With the support of our Governors the School has invested in tools and user training to protect against attack.

-The rising costs of the Teachers' Pension Scheme arrangements are a significant risk within the sector and any risk mitigation needs to balance the exposure to further cost rises with the need to retain and recruit outstanding staff.
+The rising costs of the Teachers' Pension Scheme arrangements remain a significant risk within the sector and any risk mitigation needs to balance the exposure to further cost rises with the need to retain and recruit outstanding staff.